2024 Solar Incentives Guide for Winterville, NC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a specified (usually small) amount of electricity qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically offered by your state government.
-You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a specific (usually small) amount of electricity qualify for SRECs or similar performance-based incentives.
+SRECs and similar incentives are typically given by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.

 Best Solar Financing